Team-Optix-3749/Optix-Blog/_posts/2022-09-13-introtoelect.md

  - Covered board and board components
  - Learned to plug stuff into the PDP
  - Learned how to strip wires
+ - Getting to know one another

 ## Homework
-None lmao.
+None.
 Just review the slides if you need it.

 ## Goals for Next Meeting
  - We're going to review connectors